Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

 The Gaggia Classic has been around for a long time (30 years at the time of writing), and it’s developed a fantastic reputation over the years, even developing somewhat of a cult following.

-The first home barista espresso coffee machine I bought was the Gaggia classic – and I still have it now, it’s a 2003 model, and it’s still absolutely fine.
+The first home barista espresso machine I bought was the Gaggia classic – and I still have it now, it’s a 2003 model, and it’s still absolutely fine.

 For more on the original “old model” classics, see: